odoo/odoo/doc/howto/howto_website.rst

   types can be removed before adding our own)

 .. patch::

+Our data is back in the fontend (site), and in the backend we get administrative views for free, e.g. a calendar view of our lectures.

 .. [#taprofile] the teaching assistants profile view ends up broken for now,
                 but don't worry we'll get around to it